gitlabhq/gitlabhq/doc/user/packages/npm_registry/index.md

 ## Authenticate to the Package Registry

+You must authenticate with the Package Registry when the project is private.
+Public projects do not require authentication.

-To authenticate to the Package Registry, you must use one of the following:
+To authenticate, use one of the following:

 - A [personal access token](../../../user/profile/personal_access_tokens.md)
   (required for two-factor authentication (2FA)), with the scope set to `api`.